suhsdit/SPSAeries/README.md

 APIKey, ConfigPath, & SchoolCode are all currently required parameters.

+**To Do**
-I would like to code in direct access to the configpath and school code in different config files so you can switch which school you are working with.
+Plans to code in direct access to the configpath and school code in different config files so you can switch which school you are working with.